-Generating QR Codes do not require innate technical knowledge or surplus installation of hardware and software.
+Generating QR Codes does not require innate technical knowledge or surplus installation of hardware and software.
 All you need is an online QR Code generator, choose a QR Code type, and create a QR Code!

 #4 Cost effective

 QR Codes are not as expensive as one might think.
-QR Codes are extremely cost effective and the fact that they can be used for any purpose, helps save a ton of money.
+QR Codes are extremely cost-effective and the fact that they can be used for any purpose helps save a ton of money.